Japan’s Nikkei: Ghosn says arrest due to plot within Nissan

-TOKYO (AP) — The Japanese business daily Nikkei reported Wednesday that Nissan’s former chairman Carlos Ghosn, in his first interview since he was detained in November, blamed his arrest on a plot by other Nissan executives who opposed his plan for closer ties with the automaker’s French alliance partner Renault.
+TOKYO (AP) — Nissan’s former chairman Carlos Ghosn, in his first interview since his arrest in November, blamed fellow executives opposed to forging closer ties with the automaker’s French alliance partner Renault for scheming against him, the Japanese newspaper Nikkei reported Wednesday.

-The newspaper reported that it spoke with Ghosn for 20 minutes at the Tokyo Detention Center, where he has been held since Nov.
-19. It was his first interview with media since his arrest.
-Earlier he was only allowed visits by his lawyers and embassy officials.
+The financial daily said it spoke with Ghosn for 20 minutes earlier in the day at the Tokyo Detention Center, where the 64-year-old star executive has been held since Nov.
+19.

+Earlier, Ghosn only was allowed visits by his lawyers and embassy officials.

-Prosecutors have charged Ghosn with allegedly falsifying financial reports in under-reporting his compensation.
-He has also been indicted for breach of trust related to his handling of investment losses and to payments made to a Saudi businessman.
+Prosecutors have charged Ghosn with falsifying financial reports in under-reporting his compensation.
+He has also been indicted on charges of breach of trust related to his handling of investment losses and to payments made to a Saudi businessman.

 Most Read Business Stories